MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 ## Part 2: Implement the solution (optional)

+> [!NOTE]
+> For this part of the lab, the task to create a dashboard with custom views for incidents and their alerts (task 4 of this exercise) is not functional, as there is no data data upon which to do this task.
+The steps of task 4 are included for information purposes only.
+Executing the steps will not return any data.

 ### Task 1 - Create Log Analytics Workspace

 In this task, you'll create a log analytics workspace which is required to house all of the data that Microsoft Sentinel will be ingesting and using for its detections and analytics.